tectonic-typesetting/tectonic-staging/README.md

 6. Check out the `master` branch.
 7. Merge in the changes from `vendor`.
 8. Run `ninja` to build the sample `xetex` binary.
+9. Run `./staging.sh update-products` to update the prettified C code in `products/`.